LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 ## Real time loopback test using radios
 ### Hardware setup
 Yaesu FT-65E sends audio to Midland G9Pro.
 Input of Yaesu is connected to the output of the sound card.
 Output of the Midland is connected to the input of the sound card.
 Decoding works, but it's not very intelligible, maybe due to the buffer under-runs.
 The audio has a lot of artefacts.
-Maybe this is due to my setup and sound card.
+Recording the audio output from the Midland G9Pro first and then decoding it offline works much better.